nopaixx/MaketsGA/README.md

 -This allows the start of a promising trading system(not value prediction) that could be discovered by a neural network.

+-This library can also be the basis for the development of promising technical indicators based on operation (not prediction).

 -As a chimera for any trader i have developed a system that does NOT use any technical indicator.